swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 Now that we have prepared our `InvocationDecoder` we are ready to make the next step, and resolve the recipient actor which the invocation shall be made on.

-We already discussed how resolving actors works in [Resolving Distributed Actors](#resolving-distributed-actors), however in this section we can tie it into the real process of invoking the target function as well.
+We already discussed how resolving actors works in [Resolving distributed actors](#resolving-distributed-actors), however in this section we can tie it into the real process of invoking the target function as well.

 In the example we're following so far, the recipient resolution is simple because we have the recipient ID available in the `Envelope.recipientID`, so we only need to resolve that using the system that is receiving the message: